 Here Are Some of the Theater Organizations and Nonprofits You Can Support Right Now

 No matter who you are, where you live, or what you do for work — it’s a tricky time for us all.
-Especially now, donations are integral and essential to arts organizations around the world.
+Especially now, donations are integral and essential to supporting the arts and arts organizations around the world that are currently closed due to localized and nationalized lockdowns.
 If you have a few seconds and some change to spare, consider clicking a link (or two!) below to support arts organizations.

 Also, if you have a local theater that you love, consider sending them a donation or subscribing to their next season.
 Arts organizations are hurting worldwide during the time, and showing your support can be invaluable right now.